 The ATC is a key enabler to commercial innovation and can help operators make critical technology decisions faster than ever — from designing and conceptualizing solutions to validating startup architectures and deploying fully functional infrastructure to deliver services.

 Take, for instance, WWT’s work to integrate and deploy Dedrone, an advanced airspace security toolkit.
 Service providers can leverage the ATC to test and demonstrate Dedrone’s ability to support safe long-distance drone flights.
 Instead of constructing antennae towers to monitor drones in-flight, WWT can help service providers utilize its existing infrastructure to deploy Dedrone to customers.

 The 5G superhighway

-If 5G connectivity is building a superhighway on which future services are delivered, innovation is the vehicle in which operators will drive toward success.
+If 5G connectivity is building a superhighway on which future services are delivered, than innovation is the vehicle in which operators will drive toward success.
 Service providers will need to choose the fastest, most reliable vehicle to help them along that journey.

 Speed of innovation will undoubtedly separate the winners and the losers of the race to deliver.

 Reconsider our definition of commercial innovation: the identification of new technologies and incorporating them into the business enterprise-wide.